bytecodealliance/wasm-micro-runtime/doc/export_native_api.md

 - Never pass any structure/class object pointer to native (do data serialization instead)
 - Never pass a function pointer to the native

+Note: while not recommended here, nothing prevents you from passing structure/function pointers as far as the native API is aware of and careful about the ABI used in the wasm module.
+For example, C function pointers are usually represented as table indexes which the native API can call with wasm_runtime_call_indirect() or similar.
+However, in this document, we don't recommend to implement your native API that way unless necessary because it needs extra carefulness.

 ## Pass structured data or class object